shamik394/Model-Weighting-Toolbox/README.md

 The user should install the packages specified in the requirements.txt file.

-# File Descriptions

-* The file "tasmax_moddat1(smaller) (1).csv" is the second example in the toolbox and is a contemporary scientific sample that has already been built into the toolbox.
-* The file " Model_Weighting_Toolbox_(cleaner_version)(2).ipynb" is the toolbox.

 # BMA Function Definitions

 *   The key idea with BMA is to combine different models to improve prediction performance.